z33pX/research-agent/README.md

-(yes, this README was written by AI 😛)

 # Research Agent

-This Research Agent is designed to generate a research outline, convert it into a Directed Acyclic Graph, scrape the internet, and interact with various APIs (such as Brave, You, Exa, etc.) to answer each question in the outline using a variety of tools.
+This Research Agent is designed to generate a research outline, convert it into a Directed Acyclic Graph, scrape webpages, and interact with various APIs (such as Brave, You, Exa, etc.) to answer each question in the outline using a variety of tools.
 You can also add your own tools to connect additional data sources.

 Consider this a draft.
 There is potential to improve both the repository and the agent itself.
 Contributions are welcome!